eacjason/New2Classic/README.md

 The bookmarklet will download a plain text file containing the quiz data in Respondus format, which can be imported into Respondus 4.0.

 ## Compatibility

-The Canvas Quiz to Respondus bookmarklet has been tested and works with most modern browsers, including:

-- Google Chrome
-- Mozilla Firefox
-- Microsoft Edge
-- Apple Safari

 Please note that the bookmarklet may not work with some older browsers or versions of browsers.